This morning we postponed our planned departure because of fog.

 Years ago when Doug formed his law firm, he attempted to grab the domain name belknaplaw.com.
 Alas it was taken.
 A few years back, the ne’er-do-well Oregon attorney who snaked the address contacted Doug about a client.
 Turns out Wendell Belknap is a great guy after all, and over time we’ve bonded, albeit mostly by email.
 Wendall is a genealogy savant who has compiled a database with detailed documentation and information about more than 25,000 Belknaps.
 That’s a pile of Belknaps.
 We now know that Mallory and Shannon are Wendall’s 5th cousins, 2 times removed, or some such thing.
 Certainly close enough to hit up the same family reunion we say.

 How’s that relevant to Misty Pearl’s adventures?
 Easy.
 While traveling through this part of Michigan we discovered Belknap Park and Belknap Lookout.
 Through the wonders of google we learned about Charles Belknap—from Grand Rapids—who made a name for himself in part by helping Sherman burn Atlanta and by attacking the brave Sons of The South who were defending Chattanooga and Chickamauga.
 For all that he won some medals or something.
 Anyway, today we had some time to research how we’re related to ole’ Chuck.
 And by “research” we mean ask Cousin Wendall, who graciously did the legwork to determine that the Hero of Grand Rapids/Villain of Chattanooga also was Mallory and Shannon’s 5th cousin, but 3 times removed.
-Since he has been dead a long time we figure there won’t be any awkwardness at the reunion.
+Since he’s been dead a long time we figure there won’t be any awkwardness at the reunion.